 2 – Introduction to NMRFAM-Sparky and peak picking

-3 – Backbone assignment
+3 – Backbone assignments

-4 – Sidechain assignment
+4 – Sidechain assignments

 6 – Automated assignments using I–PINE and validation using PINE-Sparky

 Schedule and Important Dates

 Participant Requirements.
-Workshop participants are not expected to have prior experience with basic steps of NMR protein structure determination.
+Workshop participants are not expected to have prior experience with basic steps of NMR protein assignments.
 The workshop will cover the entire process and each session will build upon the previous sessions.
 Participants will be given the data necessary to complete each session.
 For example, processed data will be provided for the peak-picking session, and fully peak-picked data will be provided for the backbone and side-chain assignment sessions.

-Integrative NMR utilizes a virtual machine (VM), an emulation of a particular computer system that can be installed and run on all flavors of other operating systems.
-We use a VM that runs the Linux operating system Ubuntu 16.04 with the MATE desktop.
-To run this on your computer, you will need to install a VM VirtualBox (Oracle), which is freely available at www.virtualbox.org.
+Integrative NMR is installed on a virtual machine (VM), an emulation of a particular computer system that can be installed and run on all flavors of other operating systems.
+We use a VM that runs the Linux operating system, Ubuntu 18.04 with the MATE desktop.
+To run this on your computer, you will need to install VM VirtualBox (Oracle), which is freely available at www.virtualbox.org.
 Oracle VM VirtualBox is a virtualization software package for x86 and AM64/Intel64-based computers.
 Supported host operating systems include Mac OS X, Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10 among others.

 We hope you can participate in this popular workshop and become an NMRFAM user!